samuelGodad/Java-Servlet-Project/README.md

 ## Overview

 Create a web-based registration system using JSP,CSS,JS and Servlets.
-The system allows users to register by filling out a form and stores the submitted data in a simple database or file system.
+The system allows users to register by filling out a form and stores the submitted data in a simple database

 ## Functionalities